EleSoyEle/Prediction-of-shares-in-the-stock-market/README.md

 # Prediccion de acciones en bolsa
 ***
 Using tensorflow, a neural network is trained that can make predictions about stocks in the stock market
+The model uses LSTM layers because they are very useful to analyze data over time
+To be able to build the network use tensorflow and keras
+The data used for the training was the actions of tesla from 2018 to 2021 giving a total of 764 data
+Of the 764 data, 700 will be used for training, the rest will be used for data validation.

 ### We plot the results of the network
 ***